 Any solution to the Israeli-Palestinian conflict needs to address cultural, territorial and economic differences.
 The road to real peace can go through a 100-year ceasefire marked by benchmarks of achievements that are rewarded or by violations that are punished.
 Ultimately, human interaction between former enemies shall become the real glue of social, cultural and economic development.

-year 2014 © text edited by Rick Meghiddo architect
+year 2014 © Rick Meghiddo architect